SenseLogic/CODA/README.md

 ## JavaScript rules

-*   To be consistent with existing libraries, when using front-side rendering libraries like Svelte, React or Kwik :
+*   To be consistent with existing libraries, when using front-side rendering libraries like Svelte, React or Qwik :
     *   name types and file names in **PascalCase**;
     *   name type members, function parameters and local variables in **camelCase**.